kburdge/JLAB_TESS/README.md

 # JLAB_TESS
+Objective: Discover light curves for binary star systems and measure the stars' properties from analyzing the light curve data

 This lab should mostly be done using subMIT.
 More details for setting up an account on subMIT are located in the subMIT [user guide](http://submit04.mit.edu./submit-users-guide/intro.html).